Poison ivy appears in woodlands, parks, and backyards. If people touch poison ivy, it can cause an irritating and itchy rash.

 If symptoms become more severe, do not get better within 7–10 days, or a rash shows signs of infection, people should see a doctor.

-People should seek immediate medical attention if they have any of the following symptoms:
+People should seek immediate medical attention if they have any of the

 - trouble breathing or swallowing